Yoga for Vagus Nerve, Sympathetic Nervous System Activation

 Sympathetic nervous system activation with yoga has been found to reduce the resting heart rate, along with the reduction in the systolic and diastolic blood pressure in human body.
 The reduction in the parameters of the cardio vascular system is an indicator of the homeostatic tendency of the sympathetic nervous system.
 Yoga poses to calm the nerves work by applying the brakes on the sympathetic responses in the body, the overall blood pressure is lowered, reduction of anxiety , and restlessness.
 The yoga for stress relief help restore the balance between the working of the parasympathetic nervous system , and the sympathetic nervous system, this imbalance is created due to the slowing down of the gamma aminobutyric acid system, and the enhanced allostatic load while the body responds to an external stressor.
 The activities of the parasympathetic nervous system and the gamma amino-butyric system receive a balancing against the hyperactive sympathetic system boost as the yoga for vagus nerve stimulates the vagus nerve, a nerve which is central to the working of the autonomic nervous system which comprises of the parasympathetic, and sympathetic nervous systems.
 Conditions like epilepsy and depression have been found to respond positively to the stimulation of the vagus nerve.

 Pranayama for sympathetic nervous system in conjunction with the yoga asana help restore the bodies neutral rhythm of action – sympathetic nervous system – and rest – parasympathetic nervous system- which accelerates the healing of the stress related disorders like heart issues, malfunctioning endocrine system, and problems related to digestion.
 Sympathetic nervous system is about activating the body systems in preparation for a possible action which is critical for one’s survival.
-Yoga helps keep the stress response – sympathetic nervous system – within healthy parameters, regular practice of yoga for sympathetic nervous system reduces the overall stress the body experiences in general, this keeps the sympathetic nervous system from over blasting which may lead to a number of health hazards.
+Yoga helps keep the stress response – sympathetic nervous system – within healthy parameters, regular practice of yoga for sympathetic nervous system reduces the life threatening stress that the body can experience sometimes, this keeps the sympathetic nervous system from over blasting which may lead to a number of health hazards.
 Yoga exercises which subdue stress help keep the stress response system of the body also subdued.
 Increased heart rate and suspension of digestion – a vital function – for longer periods as instigated by the activated sympathetic nervous system can lead to a number of life threatening medical disorders.

 Yoga poses for a healthy sympathetic response